I'm always interested in experiencing new things, especially if they can augment my health.

 Anxiety, insomnia, and mental chattering can be significantly improved in [2 to 3 times per week for a total of] anywhere between 3 and 7 sessions.
 For pain, it's normally 7 to 10 sessions.
 I recommend doing a 2-hour float if people are able."

-Apparently, it is more beneficial to do a 2-hour session but, for some people, the monkey-mind may rule.
-In that case a 1-hour session may be a better choice.
+Apparently, it is more beneficial to do a two hour session but, for some people, the monkey-mind may rule.
+In that case a one hour session may be a better choice.

 *From Wikipedia: Sensory gating describes neurological processes of filtering out redundant or unnecessary stimuli in the brain from all possible environmental stimuli.
 Also referred to as gating or filtering, sensory gating prevents an overload of irrelevant information in the higher cortical centers of the brain.